ready-steady/adapt/basis/README.md

 # Basis

-The package contains code shared by interpolation bases.
+The package contains code shared by the interpolation bases.

 ## Packages